mediacurrent/decoupled_drupal/javascript/overview/variables.md

 # Variables

 A variable is a named container for reusable data.
 Before es6 we would declare a variable by use the keyword `var`.
-With e6 we also have two new keywords `let` and `const`.
+With es6 we also have two new keywords: `let` and `const`.

 ```javascript
 var horseName = 'Little Sebastian';